 In 2011, Tom founded New Energy Risk in partnership with XL Group.
 Tom served as CEO until the founding of XL Innovate in 2015, and currently serves as chairman.
 New Energy Risk addresses opportunities to apply insurance to support the development and financing of clean technology and renewable energy solutions and infrastructure, through an innovative form of insured technology performance.

-Tom currently serves as a board director at several private and venture-backed companies including SoFi, a leading fintech company redefining consumer lending and financial services; Lemonade, a revolutionary personal lines insurance carrier; and Slice Labs, a provider of on-demand insurance in the sharing economy.
+Tom has been a board director of SoFi, a leader in consumer lending, since the formation of the company, and served as Interim CEO from September 2017 to March 2018.
+He also serves as a board director for several other venture-backed companies, including Lemonade, a revolutionary personal lines insurance carrier and Slice Labs, a provider of on-demand insurance in the sharing economy.
 Tom’s investments at XL Innovate also include Embroker, a tech driven commercial distribution company that is radically improving how mid-sized businesses buy and manage insurance coverage.
 Tom earned his BA in Economics and MS in Mechanical Engineering from Stanford University and his MBA from Harvard Business School.
 Tom is involved in several non-profit organizations with an emphasis on secondary school education and environmental issues.
 He recently served for several years as the President of Trustees at Phillips Exeter Academy, in New Hampshire.